-A decisive new batch of ballots from Las Vegas' Clark County has prompted the Associated Press and many other outlets to declare that Nevada incumbent Democrat Catherine Cortez Masto has defeated Adam Laxalt, assuring another two years of Democratic control of the U.S. Senate.
+The Democrats have declared victory in the bid to control the U.S. Senate after a batch of ballots from Las Vegas' Clark County prompted the Associated Press to declare that Nevada incumbent Democrat Catherine Cortez Masto has defeated Adam Laxalt.

-With the win, Democrats will have at least 50 seats plus the vice presidential tiebreaker vote - just as they do today - with an opportunity to secure another seat in the Dec.
+Amid widespread voter fraud during the midterm election cycle this year, Democrats have secured at least 50 seats plus the vice presidential tiebreaker vote, with an opportunity to secure another seat in the Dec.
 6 Georgia runoff pitting Republican Herschel Walker against incumbent Raphael Warnock.

-With Senate control no longer at stake, it seems likely that already-dull Republican enthusiasm for Trump-backed Walker will sag even more.
+Summit.news reports: With Senate control no longer at stake, it seems likely that already-dull Republican enthusiasm for Trump-backed Walker will sag even more.